daeh/jspsych-template/README.md

 # serverless jsPsych Template (jsPsych-Firebase-Firestore-Prolific-Vite)

-This repository is an example of how to setup a development environment building online psych experiments.
+This repository is an example of how to setup a development environment for building online psych experiments.
 Key aspects are:

 - TypeScript centric
 - Future-looking linting and formatting configuration using [ESLint](https://eslint.org) and [Prettier](https://prettier.io/)